 As with most of the things in life, when raising chickens the first few steps are most important.

 Raising chickens can be profitable both in financial as well as healthy ways.
 Also, chicken keeping can be fun and definitely worth the effort.
 This is why we recommend it to everyone.

 1. Get Informed And Clear Your Schedule

-Dependable on how many chickens do you want to keep you need to check where can you get them the cheapest and of most quality.
+Depending on how many chickens you want to keep you need to check where can you get the cheapest and of the most quality.
 Read up on some articles and forums about chicken breeds.

 It is extremely relevant to know that chickens are gentle living beings and if you plan to keep them, you need to have time.
 If you want to start raising them from chicks, make sure that you inform those around you what not to feed them.